Changissnz/why_western_minimalism/README.md

 without in the advent the "whole" is slashed, but they will have difficulties compounding their capabilities due to their roughly equal comparisons.

+Is minimalism restrictive in the manner of a human being "rationing" their will,being ultra-modest in the course of starvation, adhering to templated nice-speak?
+It should not be.